Gillian Knight: Sadler's Wells and Royal Opera years

 In 1968, Knight joined Sadler's Wells Opera, making her debut as Ragonde in Count Ory.
 The Times noted, "Gillian Knight has a formidable stage presence as Ragonde, and a superbly articulated contralto to match."
 For Sadler's Wells she also played, among other roles, Suzuki in Madama Butterfly, Berta in The Barber of Seville, Maddalena in Rigoletto, Isabella in The Italian Girl in Algiers, Dryade in Ariadne on Naxos, the title role in Iolanthe ("most warmly, touchingly sung", wrote The Times), Lady Jane in Patience, and the title role in Bizet's Carmen, which she was soon invited to play at the Royal Opera House, Covent Garden.
 For the Handel Opera Society, she appeared at Sadler's Wells Theatre in Xerxes in 1970.

 In 1970, Knight made her Covent Garden debut as the Page in Salome.
 In the same year she took over the role of Carmen from Tatiana Troyanos, and in a later revival she succeeded Grace Bumbry in the part.
 Alan Blyth in The Times wrote of her performance, "Miss Knight conveyed more than any recent Carmen in this house the sense of doom in Bizet's marvellous writing... going to her end, like all the best Carmens, with an almost heroic insolence."
 The role brought her to international attention, and she performed it opposite Plácido Domingo.
 She also performed at Covent Garden in Arabella; The Bartered Bride; The Cunning Little Vixen; Eugene Onegin; Falstaff; The Fiery Angel; The Golden Cockerel; Iphigénie en Tauride; Jenůfa; Die Meistersinger; Rigoletto; the Ring cycle; Der Rosenkavalier; Semele; La traviata; Il trovatore; Otello; and Wozzeck.
-Among modern operas at Covent Garden, Knight appeared in Peter Maxwell Davies's Taverner; Hans Werner Henze's We Come to the River; Nicholas Maw's Sophie's Choice; Michael Tippett's King Priam; and Alexander Zemlinsky's The Dwarf.
+Among modern operas at Covent Garden, Knight appeared in the premieres of Peter Maxwell Davies's Taverner; Hans Werner Henze's We Come to the River; Nicholas Maw's Sophie's Choice; Michael Tippett's King Priam; and Alexander Zemlinsky's The Dwarf.